weedleeedle/progress-report-bot/writeup.md

 ```

 If a user submits a relative word count but they've never submitted a report before, total and relative word count are the same.
-PRBot will treat it as if they had 0 words before.
+Presley will treat it as if they had 0 words before.

 Subtracting a relative wordcount is supported (though I am not sure if that is something you want).
 This will reduce the user's total word count but will NOT reduce their rank.
 A user CANNOT be demoted after they've reached a certain rank.